 Numero Cuatro Jardín Botánico de Bogotá José Celestino Mutis at Cl 63 # 6895

 This is Colombia’s largest Botanical Garden.
 Here you will come across nearly every plant, tree, or flower from every region in Colombia.
 You will marvel at the locations they have come from; all regions, places, and altitudes are represented.

-The park now designed to meet every research possible and for those who wish to learn from such work.
+The park is now designed to meet every research possible and for those who wish to learn from such work.
 You will witness the massive emphasis on Paramo and Andean ecosystems.
-Definitely visit 1802 built Astronomical Observatory of the Americas but remember to reserve your spot well in advance of three days.
+Definitely visit the 1802-built Astronomical Observatory of the Americas but remember to reserve your spot well in advance for three days.

 Numero Cinco Parque Centro Simon Bolivar at Av.
 Calle 53 y Av.
 Esmeralda # S/N

-This park, named after the famous Liberator – Simon Bolivar and created for those families who love to congregate and enjoy the city’s open spaces.
+This park in Bogota was named after the famous Liberator – Simon Bolivar.
+The park was created for those families who love to congregate and enjoy the city’s open spaces.
 The Simon Bolivar Metropolitan Park is full of spaces, and it’s FREE.
 It caters to all admirers of sports, entertainment, and bags of greenspace.

 Whatever you are into, walking, jogging, skipping, or bicycling, there is ample space for you all.
 There is also for the less energetic a lake, with ducks and small rentable boats.
 Bring a Colombian-style picnic and sit by the lake, enjoying the ducks chatting away.